Matthew Le Nevez

 Matthew Le Nevez (born 10 January 1979) is an Australian actor.
 He is best known for his roles as Doctor Patrick Reid in the TV series Offspring, Detective Brian Dutch in the Tasmanian Gothic sci-fi television show The Kettering Incident and Agent Cal Isaac in the thriller drama series Absentia.
+He also played the role of Jim Marsh in the Australian series, Love Child.

 Early life

 Le Nevez was born in Canberra, Australian Capital Territory (ACT) in 1979 and attended The French-Australian Preschool, Telopea Park School and St Edmund's College, Canberra before being accepted into NIDA aged 17.
 He graduated in 1999.